Flyingbacen/random-stuffs/readme.md

     - demicrosoft
         - Made for game bar recordings, since they are somehow __*extremely*__ ineficient with storage space. (btw, Discord supports hevc now)

-- [8 ball pool free cure redeem](./8ballpoolredeem.py) -> Check out my other repository featuring a discord bot! -- [Github Repository](https://github.com/Flyingbacen/Discord-rawrbot)
+- [8 ball pool free cue redeem](./8ballpoolredeem.py) -> Check out my other repository featuring a discord bot! -- [Github Repository](https://github.com/Flyingbacen/Discord-rawrbot)
     - This is just stolen from there, since I'm apparently too lazy to re set it up so that the bot boots with my computer

 - [owo auto](./owo%20auto.py) -> made for the owo bot in discord. makes messy blob messages sometimes, shouldn't happen anymore though